christianfajardo/ML_AI_Capstone_Project_2/README.md

 This predictive strength allows maintenance to be scheduled optimally, significantly reducing unexpected equipment failures and operational interruptions.

 Overall, deep learning is the best model for predicting and scheduling equipment maintenance, ultimately saving the manufacturing company money through improved efficiency and reliability.

+### Next Steps
+- Deploy the model
+- Gather more data if possible
+- Apply more fine-tuning techniques, Random Forest, various hyper-parameter trials
+- Perform continous model training and deployment cycles
+- Research on identifying the optimal, best hyper-parameters for Neural Networks (e.g. _Deep Learning with Python_ by Francois Chollet)

 ___

 ### Outline of project